zhumingpassional/Maxcut_CSCI/README.md

 ```
 ## Datasets

-Take g14.txt as an example:
+Take g14.txt (an undirected graph iwth 800 nodes and 4694 edges) as an example:

-800 4694 # The number of nodes is 800, and the number of edges is 4694.
+800 4694 # #nodes is 800, and #edges is 4694.

-1 7 1 # node 1 connects node 7, and the weight is 1
+1 7 1 # node 1 connects with node 7, weight = 1

-1 10 1 # node 1 connects node 10, and the weight is 1
+1 10 1 # node 1 connects node 10,  weight = 1

-1 12 1 # node 1 connects node 12, and the weight is 1
+1 12 1 # node 1 connects node 12, weight = 1

-## Store Results
+## Results

 Results will be written to a file result.txt in the folder "result".
-The first column is the node, and the second column is the label of classified set.
+The first column is the node, and the second column is the label.
 For example,

 1 2  # node 1 in set 2